-Acadian has a large client base servicing approximately 90 customers in addition to Twin Rivers.
+Acadian has a large client base servicing approximately 90 customers.
 Acadian has purposely developed its customer base to market all grades and species of fibre economically from its timberlands.
 Acadian's customers are generally located within 250 kilometers from sites where the timber is harvested, but the radius may vary over time, driven by fibre demand, pricing and freight costs.